If working from home stresses you out, it’s time to declutter your office.

 As you read this article, I’ll be using the term “office” often.
 This advice still works even if your home office is in a shared space!

-Keep reading as I share 5 steps to declutter your office for success.
+Keep reading to learn five ways to declutter your office for success.

 1. Get Your Mindset Right